archiverjs/node-archiver/README.md

 #### pointer()

 Returns the current byte length emitted by archiver.
 Use this in your end callback to log generated size.

+#### use(plugin)

+Add a plugin to the middleware stack.
+Currently this is designed for passing the module to use (replaces registerFormat/setFormat/setModule)

 ## Events